Get us in your inbox

 2. Gorgeous Townhouse

-Many of the more prettified properties available to book in Cambridge are located on the outskirts of town.
-But this boutique retreat in a lovingly maintained Victorian townhouse puts you within a tiny stone’s throw from the centre of the action.
-Victorian grandiosity and strong colour schemes have been swapped here for a soothing neutral palette of dove greys, sparkling whites and little sprinklings of soft pink and blue.
-William Morris probably wouldn’t have approved, but we think its makeover gives it the calming aura of a country spa hotel.
+Many of the more prettified properties available to book in Cambridge are located on the outskirts of town, but this boutique retreat in a lovingly maintained townhouse puts you within a stone’s throw of the centre of the action.
+Victorian grandiosity and strong colour schemes have been swapped here for a soothing neutral palette of dove greys, sparkling whites and sprinklings of soft pinks and blues.
 Regain your sense of peace before heading out for cream teas and/or pub lunches.

 Advertising